The UK’s toughest 10km run.

 What should I bring?

-A full kit list will be sent once you have registered.
+A full kit list will be sent out in the event newsletters.

 What is the fundraising target?